We do not learn in isolation

 “It would be better if we could open the windows for air.
 It’s too stuffy.”

 It is difficult to imagine how these learners could have had any productive learning experiences at all when such basic needs are not being met, if you are looking at it from Maslow’s perspective.
 In fact, there are many examples of learner achievement in educational attainment despite terrible physical conditions.
-Obviously, creating the optimum learning environment is always going to enhance the learning experience for… Click To Tweet, however, as we see from many examples, students can sometimes achieve in spite of their circumstances.
+Obviously, creating the optimum learning environment is always going to enhance the learning experience for the better Click To Tweet, however, as we see from many examples, students can sometimes achieve in spite of their circumstances.

 Formal vs Informal Teaching